Matilda Moldenhauer Brooks: Lawsuit for recovery of professional expenses

 When Sumner Brooks died in 1948, Matilda was left with a lab and some small grants at Berkeley but no salary, the result of the university's anti-nepotism policy, which had barred her from a paying job when her husband had accepted his faculty post.
-Berkeley then offered Matilda a mere stipend of $500 a year to continue on.
+Berkeley then offered Matilda a stipend of $500 a year to continue on.

 By drawing on personal savings and investments, plus the small research grants, Brooks was able to continue her career on the meager stipend.
 In 1952 and 1953, she made trips to Europe furthering scientific aims, claiming expenses of $2,988 and $3,685, respectively, incurred during the travel.
 These deductions were denied on her Federal income tax by the Internal Revenue Service.
 Brooks then took the matter to Tax Court, but lost.

 She appealed the decision with the Ninth Circuit, U.S. Court of Appeals.
 In Matilda M. Brooks v.
 Commissioner of Internal Revenue, she argued that even though she couldn't hope to earn a living from publishing scientific papers alone, she would profit professionally by gathering materials and conferring with peers to preserve her academic reputation during European travel.
 In 1959 Justice Stanley M. Barnes held in favor of Brooks and reversed the lower court decision, writing: "It is difficult in view of mankind’s almost universal drive for monetary reward alone to recognize that petitioner was required to spend many thousands of dollars to retain the position paying her but $500 per annum."